-In Ceylon AH developed the connection between cultural anthropology and archaeology, founded and edited the Ceylon Journal of Science, and started the publication of the Memoirs of the Archaeological Survey of Ceylon.
+In Ceylon Hocart developed the connection between cultural anthropology and archaeology, founded and edited the Ceylon Journal of Science, and started the publication of the Memoirs of the Archaeological Survey of Ceylon.
 As archaeologist he was much interested in architecture and concentrated on the urgent task of the conservation of ancient monuments.
 His importance as anthropologist was only understood long after his death.

 – The Temple of the Tooth in Kandy.
 8+42 p.
 47 ill. on pl.
 A.S.C.
 Mem.
 4. L. 1931.